phil85/aba-results/README.md

 # The Assignment-Based-Anticlustering Algorithm - Computational Results

 The Assignment-Based-Anticlustering (ABA) Algorithm is a scalable algorithm for anticlustering in Euclidean spaces.
-This repository provides detailed results from a computational study in which we compare the ABA algorithm to state-of-the-art anticlustering algorithms.
+This repository provides detailed results from the computational study that was conducted in the following paper:

+Baumann, P., Goldschmidt O., Hochbaum D.S., Yang J. (2026).
+A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm. [https://arxiv.org/abs/2601.06351](https://arxiv.org/abs/2601.06351).

 ## Detailed Results for Anticlustering in Euclidean Space